 East Asian Studies Seminars

-The DEAS acknowledges the financial support of the Great Britain Sasakawa Foundation for some of the Japan-related seminars.
+The Department of East Asian Studies acknowledges the financial support of the Great Britain Sasakawa Foundation for some of the Japan-related seminars.

 ALL ARE WELCOME